jordi-pujol/DvbOnDemand/README.md

 # DvbOnDemand
-Get audio/video services from DVB cards, starting and stopping mumudvb servers on clients demand
+Gets audio/video services from several dvb cards.

+On client's demand starts mumudvb servers that provide audio/video services from the available DVB cards.

+Stops these servers when they are idle.